The RPS and the RPO

 Everyone set about this arrangement with the best intentions, though there was seemingly no ‘pre-nup’.
 Soon it became apparent the RPS had overlooked a particular issue: it was rewarding to be associated with the RPO when Beecham conducted it, but a sprinkling of second-tier concerts with lesser-qualified conductors and deputy players brought questions of quality to the name.
 For over a decade, both parties tussled with how to resolve this.

 When Beecham died in 1961, some felt the orchestra should relinquish the title.
 Others felt that, having lost its artistic figurehead, it couldn’t withstand losing its brand too, so a series of year-on-year agreements were made to retain it, till the orchestra established a new artistic leader and direction.
 By 1964, the RPS found itself flooded with letters, telegrams, cables and appeals from musicians and music lovers worldwide entreating them to let the orchestra keep its name.
 Remarkably, even the Home Secretary at the time weighed in on the issue, in agreement.
 Duly, not wanting to see another musical institution diminished, the RPS consented.

 Since then both organisations have flourished independently under their own names but remained united in their outlook, enjoying a healthy exchange of ideas, and sportingly forwarding post sent occasionally by mistake to the other.

-In October 2020, the RPO was shortlisted for the RPS Impact Award, recognising initiatives that engage people who may not otherwise experience with classical music, for its pioneering Strokestra, collaborating with the NHS to empower stroke survivors and their carers through composing, performing and conducting their own music.
+In 2020, the RPO was shortlisted for the RPS Impact Award, recognising initiatives that engage people who may not otherwise engage with classical music, for its pioneering Strokestra, collaborating with the NHS to empower stroke survivors and their carers through composing, performing and conducting their own music.